iPTF16geu through the lens of thermonuclear explosion models: Discussion

 We also include the N10 delayed detonation model presented by \cite{Seitenzahl2013} and \cite{Sim2013}.
 This model matches the $riz$ light curves but fails to reproduce the $g$-band light curve and the blue colours of iPTF16geu when allowing the level of extinction to vary.
 We consider the wider range of DDT models presented by \cite{Sim2013}, but find that all appear too red for iPTF16geu.
 Spectroscopically, the N10 model does not reproduce the overall spectral shape or the \ion{Si}{ii} feature observed in iPTF16geu. \citet{Sim2013} demonstrate that models with a larger number of deflagration sparks exhibit a stronger \ion{Si}{ii} feature and could therefore provide a better spectral match.
 Such models are however intrinsically fainter and generally redder.
 As shown in Section~\ref{sec:new_dust_estimates}, these discrepancies could be resolved if the magnification were higher and different extinction corrections were applied.
 Independent constraints on magnification and extinction would be valuable to fully assess whether DDT models offer a plausible explanation for iPTF16geu.

 The pure detonation model (SCH7p0; \citealt{Blondin17}) also matches some of the properties of iPTF16geu, more specifically at early (<20 days) phases, and produces spectra comparable to our delayed detonation models.
 This results from burning in the outer ejecta layers occurring at similar densities for both these sub$M_{\mathrm{Ch}}$ and $M_{\mathrm{Ch}}$ models, producing similar outer ejecta profiles.
 The lower WD density however, leads to a more limited production of neutron-rich, stable IGE isotopes in the inner ejecta.
 This is evident in the much bluer colours of the SN at later phases observed in Fig.~\ref{fig:colourcurves}.
 This effect is also observable in Fig.~\ref{fig:UVzoom}, as the UV flux is brighter and shows more distinguishable features such as \ion{Fe}{ii}, which are not observed in iPTF16geu.
 Around $\approx$2 months post-maximum, the spectra of iPTF16geu show significant differences compared to the SCH7p0 model, suggesting that the structure of the inner ejecta also deviates significantly.
 The structure predicted by the delayed detonation models may provide a closer match to that produced by iPTF16geu.
+In this work we did not explore alternative versions of the double detonation scenario relying on less massive He shells (such as the Dynamically-Driven Double-Degenerate Double-Detonation; \citealt{Tanikawa18}).
+The observables in these models are less impacted by the burning products of the He shell \citep{Pollin24} and therefore cannot be ruled out as a possible scenario.